-Term MT HT π
+Term MT HT TT

 Week

-1 Orientation Core teaching Field Course Revision
+1 Orientation Core teaching

 2

 3

 4 Mini-project

-5
+5 Core teaching

 6

-7 Povision
+7 Revision

-8 Revision
+8 REVISION

-9 Prelims
+T Prelims

-Full details of the Orientation Weeks will be provided in 0th week.
+Full details of the Orientation Weeks will be provided before the start of term.

-Research Skills
+Practicals and Research Skills

-Research Skills sessions are taught in groups - you must remain in the lab group you are assigned to.
+Practicals and research skills sessions are taught in groups - you must remain in the lab group you are assigned to.
 This is important for safety measures and because your group identity is used to provide your personalized electronic calendar on Canvas so that you only see calendar entries for teaching for the group to which you belong.
 If you have any questions relating to practical groups contact Asya Naish, the Practicals Coordinator (practicals@biology.ox.ac.uk).